mattkrick/redux-socket-cluster/README.md

 create a token for you, create an issue with your current workflow & together we can make a pretty API for that usecase.
  - This requires a forked verison of socketcluster-client.
 This dependency will revert back to the original when v4.0 comes out.
- - Babel is working out some bugs, so the npm dist is not available.
-If you're a babel wiz & know how to work around the bugs (currently v6.2.4) PLEASE submit a PR & teach me!

 That's it!